Maxyee/idea-app/README.md

 bootstrap();

 ```
-- Secondly, I created the Database connection using postgres.
+2. Secondly, I created the Database connection using postgres.
 Also added package for ORM

 ```bash
     yarn add pg typeorm @nestjs/typeorm
 ```
 - After installing the packages, I made a postgres database in my machine.
-- For ORM i made a file into the root directory called `ormconfig.json`
+- For ORM I made a file into the root directory called `ormconfig.json`
 - Add this code to that file

 ```json